Coacher/vim-virtualenv/README.md

-This Vim plugin provides a simple way to activate and deactivate Python virtual environments created by the [virtualenv](https://github.com/pypa/virtualenv) or [venv](https://docs.python.org/3/library/venv.html) tools from a Vim session as well as synchronizes the Vim internal Python `sys.path` variable with an already active virtual environment.
+This Vim plugin provides a simple way to activate and deactivate Python virtual environments created by the [virtualenv](https://github.com/pypa/virtualenv) or [venv](https://docs.python.org/3/library/venv.html) or similar tools from a Vim session as well as synchronizes the Vim internal Python `sys.path` variable with an already active virtual environment.

 By default, `:python3` command has access only to the system-wide Python environment. vim-virtualenv changes the Vim internal Python `sys.path` and